The year is 2011 and I am buying the same leather jacket as Pippa Middleton.

 Why I’ve decided that Pippa Middleton’s jacket is also the jacket for me, it’s hard to say.
-The rest of my wardrobe bears very little resemblance to the 21st-century Sloane reboot the she and sister Kate are inspiring at the time, but this jacket — quilted detail, bright gold buttons, boxy Chanel-esque shape — has caught my eye on one of my trips to skulk around the Whistles sale rack, and somehow Pippa’s endorsement seals the deal.
+The rest of my wardrobe bears very little resemblance to the 21st-century Sloane reboot the Middy sisters are inspiring at the time, but this jacket – quilted detail, bright gold buttons, boxy Chanel-esque shape – has caught my eye on one of my trips to skulk around the Whistles sale rail, and somehow Pippa’s endorsement seals the deal.
 It’s not my usual style, but that’s part of the attraction.
 It is to be my very first investment buy.

 Obviously, I can’t afford it.
-Even reduced by over $100 it’s still more than I’ve ever spent on anything I couldn’t live in or travel on.
-But I’m doing it because I have this idea that investment buys are meant to be the gateway to adulthood.
-Both ritual and redemption, the antidote to the ‘buy ‘em cheap, pile ‘em high!’ mentality that drained my student bank account and cluttered up my life with extraneous polyester.
+Even reduced by £100, it’s still more than I’ve ever spent on anything I couldn’t live in or travel on.
+It’s barely a year since I was feeding myself on my parents’ Tesco Clubcard points.
+But I’m doing it, because I have this idea that investment buys are meant to be the gateway to adulthood.
+Both ritual and redemption, the antidote to the ‘buy ‘em cheap, pile ‘em high!’ mentality that drained my student overdraft and cluttered up my life with extraneous polyester.

-‘Investment buys’ are supposed to atone for the days when my university friends and I would gather, every couple of months, for the Primark Pilgrimage — a sacred ritual that involved taking the number 10 bus for an hour to Hammersmith, London, and running breathless around the store like a pack of student Veruca Salts, tossing skater dresses and five-packs of tights into our baskets as if they were pick-your-own strawberries.
-I would come home laden with $2 pants, crackly cardigans, and guilt.
+‘Investment buys’ are supposed to atone for the days when my uni friends and I would gather, every couple of months, for the Primark Pilgrimage – a sacred ritual that involved taking the number 10 bus for an hour to Hammersmith (these were the days before there was a branch in central London, if you can imagine) and running breathless around the store like a pack of student Veruca Salts, tossing skater dresses and five-packs of tights into our baskets as if they were pick-your-own strawberries.
+I would come home laden with £1 pants, crackly cardigans, and guilt.

 But if shameless consumerism was the disease, then thoughtful ‘investment’ shopping, I understood, was the cure.
 And a leather jacket is an excellent place to start, because it harks back to icons of fashion past.
 Marlon Brando.
 Marianne Faithfull.
 Michelle Pfeiffer in Grease 2.
 It wasn’t my first leather jacket (that one got left on the Tube, and my then-boyfriend convinced me not to bother calling up TfL lost property.
 “It’s the circle of life,” he shrugged, the bastard.
 “It’ll be someone else’s jacket now.”) but I truly believed that if I chose wisely and spent wildly, it might just be my last.

-Fast-forward to fall 2017, and I am buying a new leather jacket.
+Fast-forward to autumn 2017, and I am buying a new leather jacket.
 It’s another investment.
-I know this because a friend is standing next to me in John Lewis, chanting “It’s an investment… an investment…” in the kind of soothing voice a person might use in a taxi on the way to the doctor's office.
+I know this because a friend is standing next to me in John Lewis, chanting “It’s an investment… an investment…” in the kind of soothing voice a person might use in a taxi on the way to A&E.

 It’s a timeless classic; I will wear it forever; it’ll go with everything; it’ll get better with age; when the economy collapses I can use it as currency; look you’re not my mum, okay?